simongregersen/thyultra/content.en/about.md

 {{< hint info >}}

 **Bus transport** to the start area is included in the registration fee but it is **not** mandatory.
-When signing up for the race, you can indicate whether you would like to sign up for the bus.
+When signing up for the race, you indicate whether you would like to take the bus.
 Your registration can be changed until a week before the race.

 {{< /hint >}}

 ## Race bibs and timing chip

-If you sign up for the bus transport to the start area, you will pick up your race bib and timing chip when getting on the bus.
-If you do not sign up for the bus transport, you pick up your race bib and timing chip from the race organizers in the start area.
+If you sign up for transportation to the start, you will pick up your race bib and timing chip when boarding the bus.
+If you do not sign up for the transport, you pick up your race bib and timing chip from the race organizers at the start.

 {{< hint info >}}

-If you sign up for the bus but decide not to board it, your race bib will still make it to the start area and you may pick it up from the race organizers after the bus arrives.
+If you signed up for the bus but decide not to board it, your race bib will still make it to the start and you can pick it up from the race organizers after the bus arrives.

 {{< /hint >}}

 ## Start and finish

-The finish line is located in
+The finish is located in

 Agger
 : [Vesterhavshytten Agger, Vesterhavsvej 2, Agger, 7770 Vestervig](https://goo.gl/maps/yJEhDMuBBBRYEKEF8)

-Busses to the start areas depart from Vesterhavshytten in Agger according to the schedule found above.
+Transport to the starts depart from Vesterhavshytten in Agger according to the schedule found above.

 Løkken, Grønhøj Strand (100 miles)
 : [Grønhøj Strandvej, 9480 Løkken](https://goo.gl/maps/CpbnY7nRW5WMVT9Q8)